Exosome-Therapy-stem-cells

 Cancer cell-derived exosomes is another promising field with the goal of using exosomes to deliver vaccines or drugs in cancer immunotherapies, lung cancer treatments, prostate cancer treatment & treatment for pancreatic cancers.
 [2] These manufactured cancer exosome markers are able to send antigens to dendritic cells when then induces a T-cell-mediated response to surrounding cancer cells.

-By enhancing the beneficial signals given out by stem cells scientist are able to manipulate exosomes behavior to solve medication delivery problems for many types of therapies including:
+By enhancing the beneficial signals given out by stem cell researchers who are able to manipulate exosomes behavior to solve medication delivery problems for many types of therapies including:

 Doctors are hoping these isolate and purified exosomes vesicles (for immunoregulation) could one day become a new sector in regenerative medicine and stem cell treatments where MSC-derived exosomes are already being used for its healing properties in patients with COPD and pulmonary fibrosis lung disease.
 [3]